anderskm/gputil/README.md

 1. [License](#license)

 ## Requirements
-CUDA GPU with latest CUDA driver installed.
+NVIDIA GPU with latest NVIDIA driver installed.
-GPUtil uses the program `nvidia-smi` to get the GPU status of all available CUDA GPUs. `nvidia-smi` should be installed automatically, when you install your CUDA driver.
+GPUtil uses the program `nvidia-smi` to get the GPU status of all available NVIDIA GPUs. `nvidia-smi` should be installed automatically, when you install your NVIDIA driver.

 Supports both Python 2.X and 3.X.